diwu1990/UnarySim/README.md

 This directory contains simple testing examples for above components.

 #### _'app'_ subdirectory
-This directory contains applications implemented using UnarySim.
+This directory contains several applications implemented using this UnarySim.

 #### _'hw'_ subdirectory
-This folder includes the hardware implementation of components in **Stream Manipulation** and **Unary Computing Kernel**, and is still in progress.
+This directory includes the hardware implementation of components in **Stream Manipulation** and **Computing Kernel**, and is still in progress.

 ## Reference
 [1] V. T. Lee, A. Alaghi, J. P. Hayes, V. Sathe, and L. Ceze, "Energy-efficient hybrid stochastic-binary neural networks for near-sensor computing", in _DATE_ 2017.